metatablecat/Catlibs/README.md

 CatLibs currently exports the following libraries:
 * Action - an asynchronous thread manager thats nicer than using `coroutine` or `task`
 * Result - a Rust-like `Result` implementation
+* ResultedAction - a wrapper that combines Action and Result
 * Util - various utility functions

 ---